FlynnOConnell/cpl_pipeline/README.rst

     :alt: Documentation Status

 This primarily relies on the `SonPy <https://github.com/divieira/sonpy/>`_ library for extracting data from Spike2 `.smr` files.

+This was primarily an attempt to integrate the Spike2 data file type into the Blechpy pipeline, there are a few issues and features that can be implemented and improved upon.

 .. _install: